sporestudio/dns-server/README.md

 #### Configuration files

+- `named`: Here we will configure the server to only process requests using the IPv4 protocol.
+To do this we will add the -4 parameter in options.
+This file will be located in `/etc/default/`.

+    ```bash
+    #
+    # run resolvconf?
+    RESOLVCONF=no

+    # startup options for the server
+    OPTIONS="-u bind -4"
+    ```

 - `named.conf.options`: In this file you configure general settings that affect the behavior of the server globally.
 Some of the key settings that can be defined in this file include:
   - **Forwarder**: Specifies external DNS servers to which the BIND server will send queries that it cannot resolve locally.
 In our case, they will be sent to the address `208.67.222.222` ([OpenDNS](https://www.opendns.com/)).
   - **ACLs (Access Control Lists)**: Defines rules that control access to the DNS server.
 In our case we have defined the “trusted” networks and the listening addresses that will listen on port 53 for requests.